JeffGiroux/f5_terraform/AWS/Standalone/README.md

   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
 - Passwords and secrets can be located in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
   - Set *aws_secretmanager_auth* to 'true'
-  - A new IAM profile (aka role and permissions) is created with permissions to list secrets
+  - A new IAM profile (aka role and permissions) is created with permissions to list secrets (see iam.tf)
-  - 'f5_password' contains the value of the adminstrator password (ex.
-"Default12345!")
   - If *aws_secretmanager_auth* is 'true', then 'f5_password' should be the ARN of the AWS Secrets Manager secret.
 The secret needs to contain ONLY the password as 'plain text' type.
 - This templates deploys into an *EXISTING* networking stack.
 You are required to have an existing VPC network, subnets, and security groups.
   - A NAT gateway or public IP is also required for outbound Internet traffic